 Below is an explanation of what someone with a severe addiction might go through to achieve long-term recovery.

 The first step of the rehab process is attending a thorough intake assessment with a medical professional.
-After this, a group of addiction experts work together to create a tailored addiction treatment plan, which might include detox, attendance of a PHP, family therapy, CBT, group therapy, AA meetings and a specific aftercare plan.
+After this, a group of addiction experts work together to create a tailored addiction treatment plan, which might include detox, attendance of a day treatment/ PHP, family therapy, CBT, group therapy, AA meetings, and a specific aftercare plan.

 Detox Under Medical Supervision